JVanderpool-repos/crime_analysis/README.md

 # 🚔 Los Angeles Crime Data Analysis

-A comprehensive analysis of Los Angeles crime data from 2020 to present, featuring data cleaning, statistical analysis, and interactive visualizations using Python, Pandas, Matplotlib, Seaborn, and Plotly.
+A comprehensive analysis of Los Angeles crime data from 2020 to present, featuring complete dataset analysis using SQL database approach, data cleaning, statistical analysis, and interactive visualizations using Python, Pandas, Matplotlib, Seaborn, and Plotly.

 ## 📊 Dataset Information